 2. Most colleges have a “holistic” approach to admissions.
 Nearly all schools will look closely at your coursework, grades, and test scores, but some will also consider your activities outside of class (such as clubs, sports, jobs, and hobbies), your character or personality, your race, whether you have close relatives who attended the school, how interested you are in attending, and other factors.

-3. You will be asked to demonstrate proficiency in English.
+3. You may be asked to demonstrate proficiency in English.
 Often this means achieving a minimum score on a test such as the TOEFL or IELTS.
 Some schools will admit you even if you don’t meet this standard, and then require that you attend an intensive English language course to prepare you for study in America.
+If you are coming from an English-speaking school or country, you may be exempt from this requirement.

 4. Colleges typically ask for proof that you can cover the cost of attendance.
 You may need to sign a statement certifying that you have sufficient funds, and you may need to obtain documentation from your bank as well.